Cecil B. DeMille: 1913–1914: entering films

 Desiring a change of scene, DeMille, Lasky, Sam Goldfish (later Samuel Goldwyn), and a group of East Coast businessmen created the Jesse L. Lasky Feature Play Company in 1913, of which DeMille became director-general.
 Lasky and DeMille were said to have sketched out the organization of the company on the back of a restaurant menu.
 As director-general, DeMille's job was to make the films.
 In addition to directing, he was the supervisor and consultant for the first year of films the company made.
 Sometimes, he directed scenes for other directors at the company in order to release films on time.
 Moreover, he co-authored other Lasky Company scripts and created screen adaptations that others directed.

 The Lasky Play Company tried to recruit William de Mille, but he rejected the offer because he did not believe there was any promise in a film career.
 When William found out that DeMille had begun working in the motion picture industry, he wrote his brother a letter, saying that he was disappointed that Cecil was willing "to throw away [his] future" when he was "born and raised in the finest traditions of the theater".

 The Lasky Company wanted to attract high-class audiences to their films, so it began producing films from literary works.
 The company bought the rights to Edwin Milton Royle's play The Squaw Man and cast Dustin Farnum in the lead role.
-It offered Farnum a choice between a quarter stock in the company or $250 in weekly salary.
+It offered Farnum a choice between a quarter's stock in the company or $250 in weekly salary.
 Farnum chose the salary.
 Already $15,000 in debt to Royle for the screenplay of The Squaw Man, Lasky's relatives bought the $5,000 stock to save the Lasky Company from bankruptcy.
 With no knowledge of filmmaking, DeMille was introduced to observe the process at film studios.
 He was eventually introduced to Oscar Apfel, a stage director who had been a director with the Edison Company.